Education

 Frequently asked questions

 The slope formula is m = (y₂ − y₁) / (x₂ − x₁).
-Subtract the y-coordinates to get the rise, subtract the x-coordinates to get the run, then divide.
-The result is the slope of the straight line connecting the two points.
+Subtract the y-coordinates to get the rise, subtract the x-coordinates to get the run, then divide the rise by the run.

-Slope describes how steep a line is and which way it tilts.
+Slope describes how steep a line is and its direction.
 A positive slope rises from left to right; a negative slope falls.
-A slope of zero is a horizontal line.
-The larger the absolute value of the slope, the steeper the line.
+A slope of zero indicates a completely horizontal line, while a vertical line has an undefined slope.

 Yes.
-The four coordinate fields accept decimals and negative numbers.
-The calculator handles vertical lines (undefined slope) explicitly and reports the slope, the rise, and the run side by side so you can see how the answer was constructed.
+The coordinate input fields accept positive and negative decimals, integers, and fractions.
+The calculator reports the slope, the rise, and the run step by step.

 Related calculators